bloominstituteoftechnology/Sprint-Challenge-Mongo/README.md

   understand the question and put your responses in your own words.
 Be as thorough as possible when explaining something.

-## Friendly Reminder

-Don't fret or get anxious.
-This is a no-pressure assessment designed to help us discover better ways to help you move forward and make the learning experience better for you.

 ## Start by forking and cloning this repository.

 ## Questions - Self Study - You can exercise your Google-Fu for this and any other _Sprint Challenge_ in the future.